simplex-chat/simplexmq/rfcs/2024-09-15-shared-port.md

 Since LE certificates are only handed out to domain names, TLS client will be sending the SNI.
 However client transports are constructed over connected sockets and the SNI wouldn't be present unless explicitly requested.
 When a client sends SNI, then it's a browser and a web credentials should be used.
-Otherwise it's a protocol client to be welcomed with the self-signed ca, cert and key.
+Otherwise it's a protocol client to be offered the self-signed ca, cert and key.

 When a transport colocated with a HTTPS, its ALPN list should be extended with `h2 http/1.1`.
 The browsers will send it, and it should be checked before running transport client.
-If HTTP ALPN is detected, then the client connection is served with HTTP `Application` instead (e.g. the same "server information" pages or a dummy plug).
+If HTTP ALPN is detected, then the client connection is served with HTTP `Application` instead (the same "server information" page).

 If some client connects to server IP, doesn't send SNI and doesn't send ALPN, it will look like a pre-handshake client.
-In that case a server will reveal itself by sending its handshake first.
+In that case a server will send its handshake first.
 This can be mitigated by delaying its handshake and letting the probe to issue its HTTP request.

 ## Implementation plan